 Yes, you’re at a computer 6-8 hours (at least) every single day.
 You use the same posture when you drive your car, when you sit down to eat your meals, and when you look at your phone during the day.
 Conservatively speaking, you likely spend at least 200 hours each month in a hunched over, rounded shoulders, forward head posture.

-Can you fix all of that with a chiropractic adjustment?
+Can you fix all of that with a chiropractic adjustment or do you need posture exercises?

 No, but it sure does help.
 Sometimes, that forward head posture began as a vertebra out of alignment.
 You weren’t comfortable when your head was in the correct position, so you leaned forward just a bit to take pressure off.
 Soon, that wasn’t enough and you leaned ever forward until you ended up with the posture you have today and plenty of neck pain.